 Dick’s wishes were that in lieu of flowers donations can be made to Grant Country Jr. Golf, 620 SE Hillcrest Road, John Day, OR 97845.

-To plant a tree in memory of Richard "Dick" G. Ray, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Richard "Dick" G. Ray, please visit our tribute store.